I don’t deserve love, anyhow. Things are going too good,

 “You are so much fun.”
-My friend said that to me in between tear-producing guffaws as we laughed about me trying to park the car (a common struggle for me).
-I didn’t even acknowledge the comment because I was still attempting to park, and my brain was processing her words slowly.
-I heard them, but they settled into my brain and didn’t truly get digested until later.
+My friend said that to me…….my brain processed her words slowly.
+I heard them, but I didn’t truly digest them until later.
 Ever since they’ve regularly echoed in my mind and heart and made me smile.

 When you shimmy into that swimsuit to play with your kids, think, “We’re going to have so much fun today!”, instead of, “Ugh, my huge thighs are so ugly!!”.
 This is a struggle for me every time I put on my swimsuit…..

 You might think you are comparing apples to apples when you compare your abilities with someone who has the same chronic illness, but it’s not that simple……